Chief Executive Officer

 Langley resides in Los Angeles with her family. ##

-Mark Lazarus is Chairman, NBCUniversal Broadcast, Entertainment and Lifestyle Group, Sports and News.
-He was promoted to this position in January 2019, and is responsible for most of the company’s East Coast-based content businesses, including the Entertainment and Lifestyle Group, NBC News, MSNBC and CNBC.
-In addition, he oversees NBC Sports Group (since May 2011), NBCUniversal Owned Television Stations and NBC Affiliate Relations (since September 2016).
+Previously, Lazarus was Chairman, NBCUniversal Broadcast, Entertainment and Lifestyle Group, Sports and News, where he was responsible for most of the company’s east coast-based content businesses, including the Entertainment and Lifestyle Group, NBC News, MSNBC and CNBC.
+In addition, he oversaw the NBC Sports Group (since May 2011), NBCUniversal Owned Television Stations and NBC Affiliate Relations (since September 2016).

-Under Lazarus’ leadership, the company has forged new deals with the Olympics, NFL, NASCAR, the Premier League and the NHL, among many other partnerships.
-NBC’s Sunday Night Football is on pace to finish as primetime’s number one show for an unprecedented 10 consecutive years.
+Under Lazarus’ leadership, the company has forged new deals with the Olympics, NFL, NASCAR, and the Premier League, among many other partnerships.
+NBC’s “Sunday Night Football” has been primetime’s number one show for an unprecedented 10 consecutive years.
 Additionally, USA Network has been the most-watched cable entertainment network for 12 consecutive years.